 - Compute hourly averages with desired interval labels.

-- GEFS cloud cover to ranked irradiance ensemble
+- GEFS cloud cover to ranked irradiance or power ensemble

-Operational benchmark forecasts are currently produced for every reference forecast site in the Arbiter’s database.
-Forecasts are currently only produced using the intraday and longer horizons models described above.
-For these automated benchmark forecasts, we choose to define forecast attributes a GFS Day Ahead, NAM Current Day, HRRR Intraday, and RAP intraday forecast in the local timezones of the sites (Daylight Saving Time not considered).
+For intraday and day ahead lead times, we chose to define forecast attributes for a GFS Day Ahead, NAM Current Day, HRRR Intraday, and RAP intraday forecast in the local timezones of the sites (Daylight Saving Time not considered).
 For example, for the Table Mountain SURFRAD site, the following parameters apply (interval label is ending and interval length is 1 hour for all):